ephemeraHQ/converse-app/README.md

 ## Firebase Configuration

-Firebase config files are not stored in git for security.
+Firebase config files are not stored in this `git` repo for security.
 New team members need to:

 1. Obtain the Firebase config files from the private repository at https://github.com/ephemeraHQ/converse-app-env
 2. Copy them into the correct locations:

 iOS:

-- ios/Google Services/GoogleService-Info.plist (prod)
+- ios/Google Services/GoogleService-Info.plist (dev)
-- ios/Google Service-Info-preview.plist (preview)
+- ios/Google Services/GoogleService-Info-preview.plist (preview)
-- ios/Google Service-Info-prod.plist (dev)
+- ios/Google Services/GoogleService-Info-prod.plist (prod)

 Android: